dustyroom-studio/quibli-doc/_docs/stylized-lit-shader.md

 #### Shadow Parameters

 - **Receive Shadows** Once enabled, the mesh will receive the shadows cast from itself and other objects.
-Please, note that there is no option to set the material in the way that would allow an object to receive the shadows from other objects but not from itself.
 Turning _Receive Shadows_ off would disable received shadows from elsewhere as well as self-shadowing.

-**TIP.** It's important to remember that apart from this _Receive Shadows_ parameter, there is a sister parameter _Cast Shadows_ in any object's _Mesh Renderer_, which has _Off_, _On_ and _Shadows Only_ options.
-The last option (_Shadows Only_) lets you bypass the rendering of the object itself while leaving its shadow visible.
-Combining these parameters you can achieve pretty wide spectrum of results, for example, when you would like an object to cast a shadow elsewhere except itself.
-{: .notice--info}

 - **Override Realtime Shadow** Once enabled, a few shadow-related parameters appear.
 - **Shadow Attenuation Remap** This range slider is a multi-tool, which can control the tightness, intensity and the scale of the cast shadow.
 Drag the left and right brackets of the range slider to tighten up or loosen down the shadow edges, move the slider by clicking and dragging its center in order to adjust the intensity.
 To become familiar with what this parameter does, please, experiment with it a bit.
 - **Shadow Color** This control picks up the color of the received shadow.